electronicsleep/MediaPi/README.md

 Q) How to stop the videos while playing

-A) ssh to the mediapi
-echo "stop" > /tmp/play-mp4.txt
+A) ssh to the mediapi: echo "stop" > /tmp/play-mp4.txt

 #Resources: